Trussell: Using local food bank data to create curiosity and drive action

 The tool has now been built into Trussell’s annual campaign cycle, offering a reusable framework to drive engagement year after year.
 While this was their first time daisy-chaining from a curiosity-based action to a political one, it’s something the team is keen to explore further, especially with future versions that could include richer targeting, creative variants or more layered supporter journeys.

-At the moment the tool links to video content allowing users to hear directly from food bank users and put faces and real stories to the statistics on hunger.
+At the moment the tool links to video content allowing users to hear directly from people who have needed a food bank and put faces and real stories to the statistics on hunger.
 You can try out the Parcels by Postcode tool here.